mannemr20/sudokusolver/readme.txt

 To run the file please follow the steps mentioned below:
 1) navigate to the correct directory in the terminal
 2) type the command "python3 solver.py"
+3) code will take input from input.txt
-3) the output would be shown in the terminal
+4) the output would be shown in the terminal

 To give your own input: